kishankumar8/DSA-Leetcode-question/README.md

 upload all  the solved questions of leetcode.

-# Easy and ogic based question.
+# Easy and Logic based question.

 -> two sum (using array traversing and hashmap).